 One of the few constants of anglophone sociology is the first year graduate sociological theory seminar.
-It is taken by every graduate student in a department, usually together as a cohort.
+It is taken by every graduate student in a department, usually together as a cohort, and it is often the only substantive course taken by every student.
 Thus, if there is a shared intellectual legacy for this diverse discipline, it is handed down to each new generation of scholars in courses like this one.
 The core of this legacy continues, despite myriad projects to revise the "canon" over the years, to be the work of Karl Marx, Max Weber, and Emile Durkheim.
-Any given version of this course (or even of an undergraduate-level Classical Theory lecture) will include other authors as well, but the "others" are considerably more variable than the core trinity.
+Any given version of this course (or even of an undergraduate-level Classical Theory lecture) will include other authors as well, but the "others" are considerably more variable than the core triumvirate.